ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 ???
-The behaviors of the Apache Way can be used by anyone, but are born out of extensive experience governing the 100's of Apache Software Foundation projects.
-Having an independent board overseeing all Apache PMCs ensures that governance stays independent.
+The behaviors of the Apache Way can be used by anyone, but are born out of extensive experience governing the 100's of Apache Software Foundation projects ranging from high performance big data streaming tools to end user applications and everything in between.

+Having an independent board overseeing all
+Apache PMCs ensures that governance stays independent; and having each PMC be in charge of their project as a whole keeps the focus on all users of the software.

 ---